 Another geothermal pools in Iceland that are not free, but worth checking out.
 Geosea is a world-class spa with beautiful design and stunning sea views.
 Located in Husavik in North Iceland.
 Click here for opening hours.

 Nice hot pools on the shore of Laugarvatn Lake.
 Paid access, cool vibe.
 Check opening hours here.

 Here you can find the Iceland hot springs on the map.
 Click here or on the map for the bigger, interactive version of the hot springs Iceland map.

 TREAT HOT SPRINGS IN ICELAND WITH RESPECT

-Have you been to any of free and natural hot springs in Iceland?
-Do you know some other ones worth to try?
+Have you been to any of the free and natural hot springs in Iceland?
+Do you know some other ones worth trying?
 Share in the comments!